- 13 minutes to read

 C4PersonRole string Subtitle shown under Person-type nodes C4 Person description

-C4PositionHint Enum Default placement hint (Top / Bottom) Actor position relative to lane stack
+C4PositionHint Enum Default placement hint (Top / Bottom) Actor position relative to boundary stack

 New Properties on Service